 - Zone Name: KeyCDN provides a special URL with default format: http://xxx-yyy.kxcdn.com.
-Where xxxxx is the name that you entered in Zone Name field.
+Where XXXX is the name that you entered in the Zone Name field.
 In my example, it will be wp-yyy.kxcdn.com because I have entered wp.

 - Zone Status: Since my site will be publicly accessible, I will add the status as Active.

 - Zone Type: There are two types of Zone, either pull or push.
-Beside the Zone type, you can see Show Advanced Features check box.
-Expand and configure it, if you are confident enough what you are doing.
+Besides the Zone type, you can see the Show Advanced Features check box.
+Expand and configure it, if you are confident enough of what you are doing.
 Otherwise, leave it as default.